 How do I use NDIS funding for occupational therapy in Gladesville?

-If your child has an approved NDIS plan, you can use allocated funding for OT services.
-First, confirm your plan includes funding for therapy.
-Then, find an NDIS-registered OT provider in Gladesville—you can search the NDIS provider directory online.
-Contact providers directly to discuss your plan and book appointments.
-Keep records of sessions for your NDIS account.
-Your local NDIS planner can also suggest registered providers in your area.
+If your child has an NDIS plan, you can use allocated funding for OT services.
+First, ensure OT is listed in your plan's supports.
+Then, find an NDIS-registered OT provider in Gladesville—you can search the NDIS provider finder online.
+Contact them directly to discuss your plan and book appointments.
+Keep records of sessions for your NDIS reporting.
+If you're unsure about your plan or eligibility, contact the NDIS or your local planner for guidance.

 What services do paediatric occupational therapists in Gladesville typically offer?